UKCloud/documentation/articles/managed-operations/man-ref-customer-prereqs.md

 - The `/etc/ssh/sshd_config` configuration file must be configured to allow SSH access for the patching user you created in the step above.

 - UKCloud will provide you with a public SSH key during the onboarding process.
 You'll need to append this key to the `authorized_keys` file, located at `~/.ssh/authorized_keys` within the home directory of the user you created in the step above.

-> [!NOTE]
->
-> As part of the onboarding process, UKCloud is willing to perform this action as long as the above requirements are already met.
+As part of the onboarding process, UKCloud is willing to perform this action as long as the above requirements are already met.

 #### Windows Server